Finite-Time Analysis of Temporal Difference Learning with Experience Replay: Main results

 \subsection{Comparative analysis}

-The overall comparative analysis is given in~\Cref{tab:final_iterate}.
+The overall comparative analysis is given in Table~\ref{tab:final_iterate}.
 Under the Markovian assumption and on-policy linear function approximation, \cite{bhandari2018finite} provided a final iterate convergence under the constant step-size \(\alpha\) smaller than \(\frac{1}{\mu_{\min}^{\pi}(1-\gamma)}\), which is

-Although the constant step-size is a commonly used approach, it introduces constant error terms.
+Although the constant step-size is a widely used method, it incurs constant error terms.
 However, the use of experience replay can reduce these errors.
-Specifically, as stated in the second statement of~\Cref{thm:final_iterate_convergence_rate}, the term~\eqref{eq:final_iterate_bias_term} decreases at the order of \(O\left( \frac{1}{L^{\frac{1}{4}}} +\frac{1}{N^{\frac{1}{4}}}\right)\).
+Specifically, as stated in the second statement of Theorem~\ref{thm:final_iterate_convergence_rate}, the term~(\ref{eq:final_iterate_bias_term}) decreases at the order of \(O\left( \frac{1}{L^{\frac{1}{4}}} +\frac{1}{N^{\frac{1}{4}}}\right)\).
+Furthermore, as in the averaged iterate case, since we do not impose any condition on the step-size, we can achieve fast convergence rate while maintaining small error by controlling the size of mini-batch and replay buffer instead of the step-size.

-The approach in~\cite{lee2022analysis} provided a final iterate convergence of tabular TD-learning with a constant step-size and i.i.d. observation models, where the constant step-size induces constant errors proportional to \(O(\sqrt{\alpha})\).
+The work in~\cite{lee2022analysis} provided a final iterate convergence of tabular TD-learning with a constant step-size and i.i.d. observation models, where the step-size induces constant errors proportional to \(O(\sqrt{\alpha})\).